ministryofjustice/moj-frontend/docs/get-started/production.md

 - use the component Nunjucks templates

 You will also need to [set up JavaScript](../setting-up-javascript) if you want to use any interactive components.

+### Option 2: include compiled files

+If your project does not use npm, or if you want to try out MOJ Frontend in your project without installing it through npm, you can [download and include compiled stylesheets, JavaScript and the asset files](../installing-compiled).

+Using this option, you will be able to include all the CSS and JavaScript of GOV.UK Frontend in your project.

+You will not be able to:

+- selectively include the CSS or JavaScript for individual components
+- build your own styles or components based on the palette or typography and spacing mixins
+- customise the build, for example, overriding colours or enabling global styles
+- use the component Nunjucks templates